Why do so many churches use a plurality of “cups” in administering the Lord’s supper, when the Scriptures appear to

 During the apostle’s three and one-half year residence in Ephesus (Acts 19:1ff), he penned a letter to the saints in Corinth, across the Aegean Sea some 250 miles to the west.
 Therein he said: “The cup [singular] of blessing which we [plural] bless” (1 Cor.
 10:16).

 Moreover, in the context just cited, just as Paul uses “cup” figuratively, so also does he employ the term “table” symbolically (1 Cor.
 10:21).
-It is no more logical to press the idea that “cup,” i.e., container, has some mystical meaning, than it is to insist that “table” has a spiritual significance.
+It is no more logical to press the idea that cup, i.e., container, has some mystical meaning, than it is to insist that table has a spiritual significance.

 A reasonable interpretation of the scriptural data relative to the Lord’s supper would indicate that the use of multiple containers in the distribution of the fruit of the vine is an optional expediency, which may be employed at the discretion of the worshipers.
 It accommodates the larger crowds of today’s church.
 It certainly facilitates disease control (the dangers of which were unknown in earlier times).

 To create division within the body of Christ over the issue of how many containers are used in the distribution of the fruit of the vine is, therefore, an error of serious import.